pivotal/docs-tap/getting-started.md

     - You see "Live Update starting..." in the status bar at the bottom right.
     - Live update can take 1 to 3 minutes while the workload deploys and the Knative service becomes available.

     >**Note:** Depending on the type of cluster you use, you might see an error similar to the following:

-      >ERROR: Stop! cluster-name might be production.
+    >`ERROR: Stop! cluster-name might be production.
     >If you're sure you want to deploy there, add:
     >allow_k8s_contexts('cluster-name')
     >to your Tiltfile.
 Otherwise, switch k8scontexts and restart Tilt.
+      `

-      >Follow the instructions and add the line "allow_k8s_contexts('cluster-name')" to your `Tiltfile`.
+    >Follow the instructions and add the line `allow_k8s_contexts('cluster-name')` to your `Tiltfile`.

 3. When the Live Update status in the status bar is visible, resolve to "Live Update Started", navigate to `http://localhost:8080` in your browser, and view your running application.
 4. Enter to the IDE and make a change to the source code.
 For example, in `HelloController.java`, edit the string returned to say `Hello!` and save.